 As we said before, if a dog does appear to be eating a lot of poop, then this could indicate a nutritional deficiency somewhere along the line.

-If your dog is eating a low quality food, then this is most likely going to be the culprit.
-We suggest that you switch to a better food.
+If your dog is eating low-quality food, then this is most likely going to be the culprit.
+We suggest that you switch to better food.
 You should also pay attention to the nutritional information on the packaging.
 This should tell you exactly how much you should be feeding your dog.